SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 In network configuration 1:

-The PC Ethernet IP address and mask must be manually configured (admin rights needed).
+• The PC Ethernet IP address and mask must be manually configured (administrator rights are needed).

-Open Windows network settings (exact steps depend on Windows revision), and switch to manual configuration for the Ethernet interface.
+• Open Windows network settings (exact steps depend on the Windows version), and switch to manual configuration for the Ethernet interface.

 IP address setup